The Bankrate promise

-As the post-COVID economic boom cools, the U.S. economy has been teetering on the brink of a recession.
-This daunting prospect has many looking for ways to shore up their finances in advance of a downturn.
-If you’re considering paying down your mortgage to prepare for a recession, think again.
+If you are nervous about the potential of an economic downturn, you may be looking for ways to shore up your finances in advance of one.
+However, if you’re considering paying down your mortgage to prepare for a recession, think again.

 Should you prepay your mortgage ahead of a recession?